ingar-sa/isa-linalg/README.md

 The implementation for many functions are based off of ***libmatrix*** by ***Martin Brandt*** (https://gitlab.orbitntnu.com/selfiesat/obc_adcs/adcs/lib/libmatrix).

 API documentation will be written later once the library's functionality has been fleshed out, profiled and tested to a degree where I am confident it is ready for a version 1.0 release.

+This software is licensed under the MIT license and is public domain (the Unlicense), choose whichever you want.